hlrs-vis/covise/src/OpenCOVER/plugins/ukoeln/colorAnim/README.md

 This OpenCover plugin animates vertex colors across 275 brain models.
 It loads the models, extracts their vertex colors, and provides smooth animation with configurable playback speed.

 ## Brain Model Requirements
-- 275 3D models (OBJ format)
+- 275 3D models (PLY format, binary little endian)
 - Each model: 7501 vertices, 14998 faces
-- Models differ only in vertex colors
+- Models differ only in vertex colors (RGB as uchar)
 - Same geometry structure across all models

 ## Configuration